Κείμενο Simon Difford

 It was almost 40 years after the inquisitive drinker recorded this recipe that manager Roberto Pregarz took over as GM of Raffles and set about re-launching what had become a tired hotel as a luxurious landmark with the Singapore Sling part of a successful PR campaign.
 Skeptics to the authenticity of this recipe, particularly the inclusion of pineapple juice and grenadine, argue that pink, fruity Tiki-style drinks were fashionable at the time of the re-launch (1970s) and these ingredients could have been added to Boon's original recipe to make the Singapore Sling better suited to the tastes of the day.
 Further, while pineapple grows in Singapore, oranges were imported so pineapple could have been added to increase the drink's profitability.

-The hotel counter such claims with a statement they attained from Ngiam Dee Saun, Boon's nephew, confirming that the Tiki-style recipe was indeed his uncle's 60 year old recipe.
+The hotel counters such claims with a statement they attained from Ngiam Dee Saun, Boon's nephew, confirming that the Tiki-style recipe was indeed his uncle's 60-year-old recipe.
 He happened to work at Raffles at the time so arguably had a vested interest.

 Pink Gin Slings could have been ubiquitous in early 20th century Singapore and Boon may have created his own version by simply adding grenadine and pineapple juice, the latter also appears in his Million Dollar Cocktail.
 However, the equal-parts recipe recorded by globetrotting Charles H. Baker in his 1939 The Gentleman's Companion omits both grenadine and pineapple juice.
 He wrote of the Singapore Sling: